 2. You will make new friends even if you’re an introvert

 I know there are a lot of you introverts out there and you wish you could be more charismatic and make new friends more easily.
 Well, I have some news for you: I used to be just like you.
-The solo journey will lead you to make new friends in the most unexpected places.
+The solo journey will lead you to making new friends in the most unexpected places.
 Before starting my journey I could only dream of becoming a friend with a Buddhist monk or a descendant of an Indian maharaja.
 You realize out of nowhere, that you have a lot more in common with your new companions than you could ever imagine.
 Check out this post for more tips on how to make new friends when you travel solo.

 That also makes you more spontaneous.
 You learn that you can’t control everything.
 And that’s a good thing because we need to learn to let go sometimes.
 We can’t control everything and sometimes chaos is the truth of reality.
-And if you want to survive in this century of constant change, you need to learn how to just let go, embrace the chaos and go with the flow.
+And if you want to travel solo and survive in this century of constant change, you need to learn how to just let go, embrace the chaos and go with the flow.

 3. It will turn you into a problem solver